Reports identify high level of service needs by disabled

-High levels of service needs by people with disabilities, up to 2021, are identified in two reports just published by the Health Research Board.
+High levels of service needs by people with disabilities, up to 2021, are identified in two reports just published by the Health Research Board, writes Evelyn Ring.

 One shows 2,164 new full-time residential places will be needed for people with intellectual disabilities and most (85%) will need a place in a residential home.